julia-pascale/pascale-portfolio/finalproject_part2.md

 I'll make another line chart to show evictions in areas that have a lot of children (same "a lot" caveat as above) and write a narrative about the impacts of eviction on children.
 <div class="flourish-embed flourish-chart" data-src="visualisation/8768769"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I will end the story with some stacked bars that show 211 calls over time.
-This is a great proxy for need because of 211 definition here.
+This is a great proxy for need,because 211 is the phone line people can call to get immediate help with social services.

 ![draft 211 image](/eviction_infographic.png)<br>
 [source](https://joinroost.com/rent-help/renters-rights/the-eviction-process-what-renters-need-to-know/)

-The call to action will be to create a push for a comprehensive eviction diversion program, like [the one that exists in Philadelphia](https://eviction-diversion.phila.gov/#/About), which requires landlords to participate in mediation before evicting their tenants.
-Must find data about eviction outcomes in Philly! <br>
+The call to action will be to create a push for a comprehensive eviction diversion program, like [the one that exists in Philadelphia](https://eviction-diversion.phila.gov/#/About), which requires landlords to participate in mediation before evicting their tenants. *Must find data about eviction outcomes in Philly! <br>

 #### how many people get evicted?
 ![1 in 17](/IMG_5570.jpg) <br>